VirgilSecurity/virgil-sdk-python/README.md

 This library is released under the [3-clause BSD License](LICENSE.md).

 ## Support
 Our developer support team is here to help you.
-Find out more information on our [Help Center](https://help.virgilsecurity.com/).
+Find more information on our [Help Center](https://help.virgilsecurity.com/).

 You can find us on [Twitter](https://twitter.com/VirgilSecurity) or send us email support@VirgilSecurity.com.